British Aerospace 146: Operational history

 The initial customer for the BAe RJ85 series was Crossair, which took delivery of its first aircraft on 23 April 1993.

 Several major cargo operators have operated the type.
-As of 2012, the BAe 146 QT is the most numerous aircraft in TNT Airways's air freighter fleet.
+As of 2012, the BAe 146 QT was the most numerous aircraft in TNT Airways's air freighter fleet.
 In 2012, the Royal Air Force (RAF) announced it would acquire the BAe 146M as an interim transport aircraft between the retirement of the Lockheed C-130 Hercules and the introduction of the larger Airbus A400M Atlas, to supplement its air transport activities in Afghanistan.
 In 2013, the RAF acquired two converted BAe146-200s, designated BAe146C Mk3, capable of carrying 10.6 tons of load, and fitted with a large 3.33- × 1.93-m side door.
 The RAF also operates the BAe146 CC Mk2 in No. 32 Squadron RAF.

 At present, Pionair Australia, operates a mix of -200 and -300 BAe-146 aircraft, in both freight and passenger variants, on scheduled freight charters, ad-hoc passenger charter, and pre booked air tours around Australia, New Zealand, and the South Pacific.
 National Jet Express also continues to operate a fleet of BAe 146-300QT freighters on behalf of Qantas Freight, providing overnight services to and from curfew-restricted Sydney Airport under a type-specific exemption.

 On 3 May 2017, an Airlink Avro RJ85 made the first commercial airline flight in history to Saint Helena in the South Atlantic Ocean, a charter flight from Cape Town, South Africa, via Moçâmedes, Angola, to Saint Helena Airport to pick up passengers stranded when the island's only link with the outside world, the British Royal Mail Ship RMS St Helena, suffered propeller damage.
 The flight returned to Cape Town the same day with a stop at Windhoek, Namibia.
 It was the only commercial flight ever made to Saint Helena until Airlink began the first scheduled commercial airline service in the island's history in October 2017.